canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

-# How to upgrade Kubeflow from 1.6 to 1.7
+# How to upgrade Charmed Kubeflow from 1.6 to 1.7

-Version 1.7 of Kubeflow was released in March 2023, together with the bundle and charms of Charmed Kubeflow.
+Version 1.7 of Charmed Kubeflow was released in March 2023, aligning with the upstream Kubeflow project [release](https://github.com/kubeflow/manifests/releases/tag/v1.7.0).
-To upgrade existing 1.6 Kubeflow deployment each individual charm needs to be refreshed using `juju refresh` command.
-In addition, some special steps need to be taken to upgrade Istio, backup data, deploy new features, and ensure existing default profile stays intact.
+To upgrade existing 1.6 Kubeflow deployment each charm has to be refreshed using `juju refresh`.
+In addition, this guide includes steps to be taken to upgrade certain components, backup data, and deploy new features.

 **Prerequisites**

+- An active and idle Charmed Kubeflow 1.6 deployment.
+This requires all charms in the bundle to be in that state.
-- Access to dashboard of exising Charmed Kubeflow 1.6 deployment.
+Access to dashboard of exising Charmed Kubeflow 1.6 deployment.
-- Access to Kubernetes cluster where existing Charmed Kubeflow 1.6 is deployed.
+- Admin access to Kubernetes cluster where existing Charmed Kubeflow 1.6 is deployed.
 - Tools: `kubectl`, `juju`

 **Contents:**